NovaSagittarii/ahc/ahc038/README.md

 ## $\text{5.
 Layers all the way down}$

 What if you SA'd an arm hierarchy with a clustering for every level, recursively.
 It's kinda what's the entire task is about...

+Another way you can have leaves are attachments off of the main arm.
+Does this ever make sense?
+In rare situations, the arm lengths just sorta work out.